dhernos/Simple-Grades/README.md

 ### Simple Grades

-**Simple Grades** is a web application designed to help students track and manage their academic grades and timetables.
+**Simple Grades** is a web application designed for personal use to track and manage academic grades and timetables.
 It provides a clean and intuitive interface to monitor progress and organize daily schedules efficiently.

 #### Features

 * **Grade Management:** Add, edit, and delete grades to calculate subject and overall averages.
 * **Timetable Planner:** Create and manage your weekly class schedule.
-* **User Authentication:** Secure login and session management.
+* **Calendar:** Built-in calendar to keep track of your next exams.
 * **Responsive Design:** Optimized for a seamless experience on both desktop and mobile devices.

 #### Technologies